ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 However, there is now a new push called the true-nullability proposal, which allows smart clients to simply disable null bubbling.
 In this case, a smart client could create a sort of fragment isolation on the client side by only deleting the fragment affected by an error or non-null violation.

 With Hot Chocolate 14, we have decided to remove CCN and add a new HTTP header `hc-disable-null-bubbling` that allows you to disable null bubbling for a request.
-This is a first step towards true-nullability, which would also introduce a new semantic nullability kind.
+This is a first step towards true-nullability, which would also introduce a new semantic nullability type to the type system.

-We have prefixed the header with `hc-` to signal that this is a Hot Chocolate-specific header and to avoid collision with the eventual GraphQL specification.
+We have prefixed the header with `hc-` to signal that this is a Hot Chocolate-specific header and to avoid collision with the eventual GraphQL specification header.

 ## Data